 Managing Merge Conflicts

-A comprehensive guide to understanding, resolving, and preventing merge conflicts in Git.
+A comprehensive guide to understanding, resolving, and preventing merge conflicts in Git, with SuiteScript examples.

 What is a Merge Conflict?